 Additionally, companies that refuse or postpone migration are exposing themselves to potential security breaches that can have very serious consequences.

-- Make sure that it is possible to restore so as to avoid a shutdown in production
+- Make sure that it is possible to restore any missing data in order to avoid a shutdown in production.

 Incompatibility of applications

 Security breaches with serious consequences

 Managing migrations with management tools (SCCM) predicting that each post will be connected to the network with only 92% reliability